sarken/docs/front_end_coding/writing-a-skin.markdown

 ---
 Anyone with an Archive account can customize the way the Archive is presented to them by creating and applying a site skin that either modifies the default display or restyles the Archive from scratch.

 The skin system is also a great way to get familiar with CSS in general or the Archive's class structure.
-You can create a new skin by logging in and going to [the Skins index](http://archiveofourown.org/skins), where you will find a Create Skin button.
-Click that and you will be taken to a form, which will already be set up to create a Site Skin -- you just need to enter a title.
+You can create a new skin by logging in and going to [the Skins index](http://archiveofourown.org/skins), where you will find a "Create Skin" link.
+Select that and you will be taken to a form, which will already be set up to create a Site Skin -- you just need to enter a unique title.

 ### Styling the Header, Dashboard, Main, and Footer Regions